-- 1. Click the Macintosh HD icon to select it. - 2.
-Choose Open from the File menu.
+1. Click the Macintosh HD icon to select it.

 You choose Open by pointing to the File menu name, pressing to pull down the menu, dragging to the Open command so that it's highlighted, and releasing the mouse button.